Open-Coding-Society/GameHub/index.md

 }

-// The draw function for rendering the scene function draw() {
+function draw() {
-  // Clear the canvas

   ctx.clearRect(0, 0, canvas.width, canvas.height);

-  // Draw the room background or a placeholder if not loaded if (roomImage.complete && roomImage.naturalWidth !== 0) {
+  if (roomImage.complete && roomImage.naturalWidth !== 0) {
     ctx.drawImage(roomImage, 0, 0, canvas.width, canvas.height);
   } else {